About This Program

 Follow us on Twitter

-Upcoming Exercise Physiology Events
+Upcoming Events

 Clinical exercise physiology is studied by students with varied undergraduate backgrounds, including biological sciences, exercise science, physical education, and nursing.
 Our track is accredited by the Commission on Accreditation of Allied Health Education Professionals and is one of a small number of clinical exercise physiology programs accredited in the United States.

-The Human Performance track prepares students for careers focusing on human performance in non-clinical settings.
+Human Performance Track: The Human Performance track prepares students for careers focusing on human performance in non-clinical settings.
 This track is of interest to those who want to pursue careers in the area of sports physiology where a strong science base is required.
 In this track, you’ll examine the physiological responses of various bodily systems to acute and chronic exercise.
 This includes the study of neuromuscular function, cardiovascular physiology, hormonal and biochemical changes associated with exercise, as well as thermoregulatory responses.
-Students are given the flexibility to choose at least 6 credits from a menu of graduate courses that relates to their specific interest.
+Students are given the flexibility to choose at least six credits from a menu of graduate courses that relates to their specific interest.
 Options include sports nutrition and courses in the area of strength and conditioning.

 Due to the comprehensive and academically rigorous nature of the program, Human Performance students are well prepared to enter competitive doctoral programs in related fields.
 Preparation for doctoral training is a particular focus of this program.
 We strive to have student research presented at regional and national scientific meetings.
-Our goal is to provide students in the Human Performance program with opportunities that will ensure a resume robust with professional experience upon graduation
+Our goal is to provide students in the Human Performance program with opportunities that will ensure a resume robust with professional experience upon graduation.

 Admissions Requirements

-Once your application form is processed you will receive an email with your application portal login credentials.
-Once you login to your application portal you'll be able to upload your essay.
+1. Complete the FREE online application: Once your application form is processed you will receive an email with your application portal login credentials and instructions for submitting supplemental materials as listed below.

-In two to three double-spaced pages, please describe significant life experiences that have contributed to your interest in your field, your understanding of this field, your occupational objectives, and why you have chosen Springfield College.
+2. Essay: In two to three double-spaced pages, please describe significant life experiences that have contributed to your interest in your field, your understanding of this field, your occupational objectives, and why you have chosen Springfield College.

-Please include any college activities, out-of-school leadership experiences, work history, and community involvement to support your interest in or qualifications for graduate study.
-Once your application form is processed you will receive an email with your application portal login credentials.
-Once you login to your application portal you'll be able to upload your resume
+3. Resume: Please include any college activities, out-of-school leadership experiences, work history, and community involvement to support your interest in or qualifications for graduate study.

-This program requires two letters of recommendation.
-Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.
+4. Two letters of recommendation: Two letters of recommendation from a faculty member or direct supervisor: Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.

-• In order to be considered official, transcripts must be received directly from the original source, by email to graduate@springfield.edu, or mailed to the college address:
+5. Transcripts: An official transcript from each college/university you have attended is required.
+In order to be considered official, transcripts must be received directly from the original source, by email to graduate@springfield.edu or mailed to the college address:

 Springfield College